Grade Appeal Procedure

 4. The appropriate Dean/Director (herein referred to as Dean) is defined as the Dean of the Division or Department where the course is housed.

-5. The Dean shall attempt to bring the matter to a mutually agreed resolution in consultation with the instructor and the student within 15 business days of their discussion with the student.
+5. The Dean shall attempt to bring the matter to a mutually agreed resolution in consultation with the faculty member and the student within 15 business days of their discussion with the student.

-6. If a mutually agreed-upon resolution is not reached, the instructor shall either a) affirm or b) change the appealed grade within 5 days of reaching an impasse.
+6. If a mutually agreed-upon resolution is not reached, the faculty member shall either a) affirm or b) change the appealed grade within 5 days of reaching an impasse.
 Within this time frame, the instructor must communicate their decision and rationale in writing to the student and Dean.

 Step 2: Formal Grade Appeal to the Grade Appeal Committee (GAC)